 hemosiderin staining is uncommon as bleeding into DNETs is only occasional

 non-specific although lactate may be present

 Treatment and prognosis

-The differential diagnosis will depend on the location of the tumour.
+The differential diagnosis also depends on the location of the tumor.

 - 1. Grossman RI, Yousem DM.
 Neuroradiology, the requisites.
 Mosby Inc. (2003) ISBN:032300508X.
 Read it at Google Books - Find it at Amazon